okami101/terraform-hcloud-k3s/README.md

 ### Networking and firewall

 All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
-For admine management, only the 1st main control plane (bastion) node will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
+For admin management, only the 1st main control plane (bastion) node will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
 Other internal nodes will be accessed by SSH Jump.

 Hetzner Load Balancer will be used for any external public access to your cluster.